Use this Acronym to Help You Pack Lighter for Travel

 My first international trip studying abroad, I packed luggage so large it could fit a human inside.

-Turns out, you don’t need your entire wardrobe no matter how long your stay.
+Turns out, you don’t need your entire wardrobe no matter how long your Travel stay.

 Over the years, I’ve learned that packing light and right is important to having a successful trip.
 My trick?
 Four easy letters (and a little alliteration): L I T E